yogeshsindagi/AI-Driven-Email-Security/README.md

 ML models process the input:

--BERT model predicts if the URL is phishing.
+- BERT model predicts if the URL is phishing.
--TF-IDF + ML model predicts if the email is spam.
+- TF-IDF + ML model predicts if the email is spam.
--TF-IDF + ML model classifies email priority.
+- TF-IDF + ML model classifies email priority.

 T5 generates a concise summary of the email.